patnz/nextjs-gsp-website/README.md

-## GSP Website
+# GSP Website

-Notes

-#### So far...
+This is a work in progress project to replace Golden Scissor Puppets' current Squarespace website.

+## Goals and Purpose

+## Progress So Far 🚀

-- NextJS + Sanity setup deployed
+- **Setup:** Next.js + Sanity deployed successfully.
-- Navigation setup with document data being fetched from Sanity
+- **Navigation:** Integrated navigation with document data fetched from Sanity.
-- Dropdown menu for each nav item with documents
+- **Dropdown Menu:** Implemented for each nav item using Sanity documents.

-#### To do....
+- **Layout:** Flickering video backdrop on each page.
+- **Test data:** Test data for all document types.
+- **Live updates:** Webhook created when documents are created/updated/deleted.

+## To-Do List 🛠️

+### Styling
-- Look at options for dropdown styling on both mobile and desktop.
+- Explore dropdown styling options for:
--- Mobile would be better with an accordion but I dunno about desktop.
-- Pick some fonts
+  - 📱 **Mobile:** Consider an accordion-style menu.
+  - 🖥️ **Desktop:** Find a suitable dropdown style.
+- Choose fonts.
-- Pick better colour scheme
+- Select a better color scheme.

+### Design
-- Design landing page
+- Work on landing page:
--- Do paper cutouts of each puppet
+  - ✂️ Design paper cutouts of each puppet.
--- Float animation for these
+  - 🌊 Implement float animations.
--- Look into golden scissors animation
+  - ✨ Research golden scissors animation.
-- Look at getting live updates going.
-Currently project needs to be redeployed to show new Sanity content.
+- Add testimonials page/schema.

+### Functionality
+- Test image ratios, add comments to Sanity Studio for upload guides.
+- Migrate existing data from current website.